Fresno State vs. Hawaii NCAA Football Odds, Plays and Insights | October 2, 2021

-MWC opponents square off when the No. 18 Fresno State Bulldogs (4-1, 0-0 MWC) visit the Hawaii Rainbow Warriors (2-3, 0-0 MWC) on Saturday, October 2, 2021 at the Clarence T.C.
+The No. 18 Fresno State Bulldogs (4-1, 0-0 MWC) are 10.5-point favorites when they visit the Hawaii Rainbow Warriors (2-3, 0-0 MWC) in a MWC matchup on Saturday, October 2, 2021 at the Clarence T.C.
 Ching Athletics Complex .
-Fresno State is favored by 10 points.
-The contest's over/under is 65.5.
+The total for this game has been set at 65 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.